alexa-samples/skill-sample-nodejs-test-automation/README.md

 - **AWS Developer Account** Go to the [AWS Signup pages](https://portal.aws.amazon.com/billing/signup#/) to create an account in case you don't already have it.
 You need a valid credit card and access to your mobile phone.

 - **Node.js** is running on your system.
-If _$ node -version_ does not return a version number go to [Node.js downloads page](https://nodejs.org/en/download/) and install it.
+If _$ node -v_ does not return a version number go to [Node.js downloads page](https://nodejs.org/en/download/) and install it.

 - **Alexa Skills Kit Commandline Interface** (ask-cli) is installed on your host.
-If _$ ask -version_ does not return a version number in your console, install it with _$ npm install -g ask-cli_.
+If _$ ask -v_ does not return a version number in your console, install it with _$ npm install -g ask-cli_.
 If you are using Linux, the installation may require _sudo_.
 More details can be found in the ask-cli [quickstart guide](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html)

 ## **Getting Started**